wangliang181230/logstash-logback-encoder/README.md

-#### Providers for AccessEvents
+### Providers for AccessEvents

-For AccessEvents, the available providers and their configuration properties (defaults in parenthesis) are as follows:
+The [common providers mentioned above](#providers-common-to-loggingevents-and-accessevents), and the providers listed in the table below, are available for _AccessEvents_.
+The provider name is the xml element name to use when configuring.
+Each provider's configuration properties are shown, with default configuration values in parenthesis.

 <table>
   <tbody>